kryan225/Research---Individual-vs-Collective/README.md

 ```
 This ensures a neutral zone takes a percentage, based off the commitment, from either side of the bias.
 The less commited an agent, the larger the neutral zone.

 After this, think of a scale from zero to one with a neutral zone surrounding the bias on the scale.
-A fair dice is rolled and based off where the value of the dice lands on the scale, an appropriate trait is expressed:
+A random number is generated between 0 & 1 and based off where the value is on the scale, an appropriate trait is expressed:
 	Less than the neutral zone: -1 (Evil trait)
 	In the neutral zone: 0 (No expression)
 	Greater than the neutral zone: 1 (Good trait)